 AncestryDNA has some of the most detailed historical records that tell you precisely how, where, and when ancestral Asian populations moved from place to place.
 Using historical events as a guide, these resources provide you with a clear picture of the circumstances that resulted in the migration of ancestral populations and their merging with other clans.

 Genealogical research can be confusing especially if you’re just starting out, but MyHeritage DNA makes it easy.
 Their simplified service serves you a very basic framework of your DNA profile, giving you the information you need in order to begin your journey into more complicated genealogical research tools and resources.

 Their ethnicity mapping feature can be a great help for those interested in discovering the percentage of the Asian blood in their lineage.
 Asian populations are segregated into generalized categories to help you see which specific parts of Asia your ancestors may have come from.

 Presently, the service subdivides Asian regions into Central and South Asian, and East Asian.
 These are further categorized into smaller reference populations that narrow down the sample groups into countries.
-Using historical records, they may also be able to provide you with the probably migratory patterns of your ancestors based on world events and known population behaviours.
+Using historical records, they may also be able to provide you with the probably migratory patterns of your ancestors based on world events and known reference populations behaviors.

-As the name of the brand suggests, 23andMe takes information from all of your chromosomes, thus expanding the results of their test beyond what the typical autosomal test might be able to provide.
+As the name of the brand suggests, 23andMe takes information from all of your chromosomes, thus expanding the results of their DNA testing beyond what the typical autosomal test might be able to provide.